 Location: 9061 N 700 W, McCordsville

-Daniel’s Vineyard is a Geist hidden gem—the ultimate family destination.
-Their front yard has 22 acres of vines and plenty of outdoor seating to enjoy the view.
-Indulge in delicious pizzas, wines, and beers while the kids entertain themselves with games like chess, bocce, cornhole, and running around the giant hill.
-It’s the perfect opportunity for both parents to unwind and for children to have a blast in a fun-filled environment.
+Daniel’s Vineyard is a Geist hidden gem and a wonderful family destination.
+The front yard has 22 acres of vines and plenty of outdoor seating to enjoy the view.
+Enjoy pizzas, wines, and beers while the kids play chess, bocce, cornhole, and run the giant hill.
+It is a great chance for parents to unwind while children have fun.
 The winery also hosts many weekly events such as concerts, line dancing lessons, and karaoke nights.

-Insider Tip: This vineyard is super family-friendly—while parents sip wine slushies, kids can play yard games like giant chess and bocce ball.
-Keep an eye out for free live concerts on weekends.
+Insider Tip: This vineyard is very family-friendly.
+While parents sip wine slushies, kids can play yard games like giant chess and bocce ball.
+Watch for free live concerts on weekends.

 White River State Park